ethersphere/swarm/swarm/docs/smash/smash.rst

 SMASH proofs offer integrity checking for chunks as well as for documents and document collections that

 * allows storers to initiate and control audits without storing any information other than the swarm hash of the chunk;
-* allows owners to outsource auditing without a trusted third party allow;
+* allows owners to outsource auditing without a trusted third party;
 * it provides a seed generation algorithm for securing large document collections with a single audit secret so it scales for both storage and bandwidth;
 * the successive seeds contain error detection which makes it very efficient to find offending nodes without remembering the (masked) secret for each chunk;
 * allows easy verification by third parties like smart contracts to serve as evidence  when it comes to litigation on the blockchain;